fbertola/bgfx-python/README.md

 * Uses _Pyind11_ and _Builder_ to natively wrap the C++ interface.
 No _CTypes_ or ugly C interfaces.
 * Unless specified, the GIL is released for every invocation and pointers are passed by reference.
 This will ensure great overall performances.
 * Maintains the original documentation; use `help()` on a class or function to view it.
-* On-the-fly compiles shaders, so you don't have to.
+* Compiles shaders on-the-fly, so you don't have to.
-* Ships with [ImGui](https://github.com/ocornut/imgui), integrated with BGFX's rendering pipeline.
+* Ships with [ImGui](https://github.com/ocornut/imgui) integrated in the BGFX rendering pipeline.

 ## How To Use